isomerpages/mlaw-pto/_deceased-cpf-estate-monies/CPF Money: Standard Claim.md

 These fees, which we will take from the CPF money, include GST and cannot be waived.
 You will have to pay a minimum fee of $15.<br>

 **6. How would the Public Trustee distribute the CPF money of a non-Muslim?**<br>
-If the person who died was not a Muslim, we will distribute the CPF money in line with the Intestate Succession Act.
+If the person who died was not a Muslim, we will distribute the CPF money in line with the Intestate Succession Act 1967.
 The Act states that the movable property (for example, money in a bank account) will be distributed according to the law of the country in which the person was domiciled at the time of his death.

-If the person who died was domiciled in Singapore at the time of their death, we will distribute the CPF money in line with the rules of distribution in the Intestate Succession Act.
+If the person who died was domiciled in Singapore at the time of their death, we will distribute the CPF money in line with the rules of distribution in the Intestate Succession Act 1967.

 (Note: The place of domicile refers to the place where the Deceased intended his permanent home to be.
 It does not refer to his nationality or residence.)<br>

-**7. What are the Rules of Distribution under the Intestate Succession Act (Cap.
+**7. What are the Rules of Distribution under the Intestate Succession Act 1967 (Cap.
 146)?**<br>
 Kindly note that these Rules of Distribution apply only to a non-Muslim Deceased domiciled in Singapore.

 <table>